Iram Ahmedi | Intake Specialist

 Mayuri Vedi | Special Projects Associate

 Varsha first joined Sakhi in September 2020 as a BOLD Fellow, building out a project to establish Sakhi’s first-ever 24/7 helpline.
 They are currently pursuing an MA in Human Rights Studies from Columbia University, exploring the intersections between gender-based violence nonprofit work, prison/police abolition, and LGBTQ+ rights.
-In Spring 2022, they won Columbia’s Human Rights Essay Contest for her paper titled “Human Rights Should Begin at Home: An Argument for Classifying Domestic Violence as Torture under the UN Convention against Torture.”
-Varsha returns to Sakhi as a Digital Communications Associate— she values the power of community and is interested in mobilizing the South Asian diaspora in an effort to engender positive change.
+In Spring 2022, they won Columbia’s Human Rights Essay Contest for their paper titled “Human Rights Should Begin at Home: An Argument for Classifying Domestic Violence as Torture under the UN Convention against Torture.”
+Since 2021, Varsha has supported Sakhi in its Communications efforts— she values the power of community and is interested in mobilizing the South Asian diaspora in an effort to engender positive change.
 Varsha earned a BA in Political Science and Religion from Middlebury College, and served as the college’s Student Body President during their time there.
-Varsha is fluent in English, spoken Tamil, and Spanish.
+Varsha is fluent in English, spoken Tamil, Spanish, and elementary Portuguese.
 She loves to read, enjoys vegan food, and is obsessed with her cat, Bumi.
-Varsha can be reached at .
+Varsha can be reached at varsha.vijayakumar[at]sakhi[dot]org.

 Jason Yoon | Grants Manager